sestaton/tephra/README.md

     tephra all -c tephra_config.yml

-I recommend using `nohup` and then logging out, which will allow you to leave the container running in the background (I will expand this part of the install by v0.13.0).
+I recommend using `nohup` and then logging out, which will allow you to leave the container running in the background.

 If you cannot use Singularity or Docker, please see the [INSTALL](https://github.com/sestaton/tephra/blob/master/INSTALL.md) file included with this distribution to install Tephra on various operating systems.